 Director of Washington Programs

-Adam Clayton Powell III leads CCLP’s initiative on cybersecurity and Internet of Things Emergency Response, in association with USC’s schools of business, engineering and public policy.
+Adam Clayton Powell III leads CCLP’s initiative on election cybersecurity, in association with USC’s schools of business, engineering, law and public policy and the USC Dornsife College of Letters, Arts and Sciences.
 He also coordinates CCLP’s Washington DC programming, which includes monthly public forums on subjects including public diplomacy, national security and the future of communications.

 Office Manager and Budget/Business Analyst